 We’re not talking about fad diets.
 We’re referring to something that’s sustainable long-term.
 Foods with anti-inflammatory properties are best when it comes to reducing arthritis pain.
 Some of these include ginger, turmeric, berries, spinach, tart cherry juice, olive oil, walnuts, and avocado.
 Foods to avoid include processed meats, white breads, and sugary drinks.

 4. Apply hot and cold treatments

 Heat improves circulation, so sitting in a hot tub, taking a warm bath or shower, or applying a heating pad on your joints will help reduce stiffness.

 If what you’re feeling is acute pain, a simple home remedy is to apply cold treatments to numb nerve endings and reduce swelling.

-5. Topical medications.
-There are different types of gels, creams, and patches that will ease arthritis symptoms.
+Different types of gels, creams, and patches will ease arthritis symptoms.
 However, there are two precautions you need to take when choosing this route: consult with your doctor regarding any underlying medical conditions.
 Some active ingredients may be absorbed into your bloodstream, and you don’t want to complicate an illness.